R2ALPHA/Canvas-Image/README.md

 The top-left 50% of the canvas shows the image to scale and the other half shows the scaled image.

-## Project setup
-No such project set up required.

-## Future scope
-- No such

 # Credits
 Image : https://rukminim2.flixcart.com/image/832/832/k0o69ow0/smartwatch/3/s/c/mwv82hn-a-apple-original-imafkffzz6ppzemy.jpeg?q=70